-Net cash used in operating activities was \$47.5 million, \$14.2 million, and \$2.2 million for the years ended December 31, 2019 and December 31, 2018, and the period from August 18, 2017 (inception) to December 31, 2017, respectively.
+Net cash used in operating activities was \$32.2 million, \$47.5 million, and \$14.2 million for the years ended December 31, 2020, December 31, 2019, and December 31, 2018, respectively.

+Net cash used in operating activities for the year ended December 31, 2020, was primarily due to our net loss for the year of \$45.6 million, adjusted by non-cash charges of \$12.0 million and a net change of \$1.3 million in our net operating assets and liabilities.
+The non-cash charges primarily consisted of \$10.0 million for equity-based compensation expense, \$1.0 million for non-cash operating lease expense amortization and \$0.6 million for the equity investment loss associated with our investment in MapKure.
+The change in our net operating assets and liabilities was primarily due to a net increase of \$4.6 million in accounts payable and accrued expenses, partially offset by a \$2.0 million increase in prepaid expenses and other non-current assets, and a \$1.4 million decrease in the lease liability, driven by cash payments for operating leases.

-Cash used in operating activities for the year ended December 31, 2019, was primarily due to our net loss for the year of \$58.3 million, adjusted by non-cash charges of \$5.9 million and a net change of \$4.9 million in our net operating assets and liabilities.
+Net cash used in operating activities for the year ended December 31, 2019, was primarily due to our net loss for the year of \$58.3 million, adjusted by non-cash charges of \$5.9 million and a net change of \$4.9 million in our net operating assets and liabilities.
 The non-cash charges primarily consisted of \$3.1 million for equity-based compensation expense and the equity investment loss associated with our investment in MapKure of \$2.6 million.
 The change in our net operating assets and liabilities was primarily due to an increase of \$8.3 million in accounts payable and accrued expenses, partially offset by a \$3.0 million increase of prepaid expenses and other non-current assets.

-Cash used in operating activities for the year ended December 31, 2018, was primarily due to our net loss for the year of \$17.8 million, adjusted by non-cash charges of \$1.1 million and a net change of \$2.6 million in our net operating assets and liabilities.
+Net cash used in operating activities for the year ended December 31, 2018, was primarily due to our net loss for the year of \$17.8 million, adjusted by non-cash charges of \$1.1 million and a net change of \$2.6 million in our net operating assets and liabilities.
 The non-cash charges primarily consisted of \$1.1 million for equity-based compensation expense.
 The change in our net operating assets and liabilities was primarily due to an increase of \$2.7 million in accounts payable and accrued expenses and a \$1.5 million increase in deferred rent, partially offset by a \$1.6 million increase of prepaid expenses and other non-current assets.

-Cash used in operating activities for the period from August 18, 2017 (inception) to December 31, 2017 was primarily due to our net loss for the year of \$4.6 million, adjusted by non-cash charges of \$2.0 million and net change of \$0.4 million in our net operating assets and liabilities.
-The non-cash charges primarily consisted of \$2.0 million for the issuance of Junior Series A convertible preferred units in connection with the execution of the Pfizer licenses.
-The change in our net operating assets and liabilities was primarily due to an increase of \$0.7 million in accounts payable and accrued expenses, partially offset by a \$0.3 million increase prepaid expenses.